Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality

 \begin{lemma}[Minimal Representation] The representation of $G$ on the state space is \emph{irreducible}: there exists no proper $G$-invariant subspace. \end{lemma}

 \begin{proof} Suppose $V \subset \Hilb$ is a proper $G$-invariant subspace.
-By Axiom~\ref{ax:relational}, $G$ acts transitively on atoms.
+By Basis Isotropy (Theorem~\ref{thm:src-master}(B)), $G$ acts transitively on atoms.
 If any atom $a_0 \in V$, then all atoms are in $V$ (by transitivity), so $V = \Hilb$.
 If no atom lies in $V$, then $V$ captures only partial information, reducing distinguishable states below $N$ and violating Axiom~\ref{ax:finite}. \end{proof}